MA Garden History

 Course Director and Supervisors

-Dr Twigs Way is a researcher, writer and lecturer with particular interests in the role of women in garden history, working class gardens, and the cultural overlap between gardens, art and literature.
+Dr Twigs Way is a researcher, writer , lecturer and consultant in historic designed landcapes with a broad range of knowledge across garden history of all periods and themes.
+She has particular interests in the role of gender and class in garden history, and the cultural overlap between gardens, art and literature.
 Twigs Way originally graduated from UCL (Institute of Archaeology) and went on to complete her PhD at Cambridge on power dynamics in landscape.
 From 2005-2024 Twigs was a consultant in historic designed landscapes, specialising in the creation of Parkland Management Plans (PMPs) and Conservation Management Plans (CMPs) for clients including Historic England, Natural England and private landowners.
-She set up the Certificate and Diploma in garden History at the University of Cambridge, Institute for Continuing Education, was Chair of the Cambridgeshire Gardens Trust and has trained conservation volunteers across several county gardens trusts.
+She set up the Certificate and Diploma in Garden History at the University of Cambridge, Institute for Continuing Education, was Chair of the Cambridgeshire Gardens Trust and continues to train conservation volunteers across several county gardens trusts.
 Twigs is a guest lecturer for the Cambridge University Botanic Gardens as well as an Accredited Speaker for the Arts Society.
-She has published on a range of topics including the histories of specific plants in art and culture, wartime gardening, allotment gardens, and ‘A Nation of Gardeners’ with the Museum of Garden History.
+She has published on a range of topics including the histories of specific plants in art and culture, wartime gardening, allotment gardens, histories of the role of women in the garden and ‘A Nation of Gardeners’ with the Museum of Garden History.

 Dr David Marsh who set up The University of Buckingham MA in Garden History acts as a first or second supervisor for many of the students.
 David Marsh was awarded his PhD for a study of the ‘Gardens and Gardeners of Later-Stuart London’ and has been lecturing and supervising research in Garden History ever since.
 He was co-convener of the History of Gardens and Designed Landscapes seminar at Institute of Historical Research, University of London, from 2011-2022.
 He was a trustee of the Gardens Trust and chaired their Education Committee from 2015 to 2023.
 He set up the Gardens Trust’s successful on-line lecture programme and is the author of their weekly blog about Garden History.

-Other internal and external supervisors may be allocated to students depending on their particular topics of research.
+Other internal and external supervisors may be allocated to students depending on their particular topics of research including lecturers and programme directors in Biography (Dr Ophelia Field) and Country House studies (Dr Adrian Tinniswood).

 Mark Bradshaw is the Regional Head of Let Estate for the National Trust.
 Mark led the initial research and restoration of Lyveden New Bield Elizabethan landscape and gardens, before becoming involved in the garden restoration at Canons Ashby and involved in the garden restoration there and oversaw restoration projects at Cliveden, Buckinghamshire.